duganchen/podfeeds/README.md

 ![Subscriptions](images/subscriptions.png)

-Following each link gets you the page for that podcast.
+Following a link gets you the page for that podcast.
 The page starts with anchor links to specific episodes.

 ![Episode List](images/toc.png)

 Use the table of contents to jump to episodes.
-Press Ctrl+A to jump back to the beginning of the page, where the table of contents is.
+Press Ctrl+A to jump to the beginning of the page, where the table of contents is.

 ![Episode](images/episode.png)